 A note from the team

 A few things we won't do.
-We don't review gear we haven't personally used.
-We don't accept payment for favorable coverage (when we use affiliate links we say so).
+We don't take payment for favorable coverage — when there's an affiliate linkwe say so, and it never changes the verdict.
 We don't blow up small productive waters by naming them.
 We don't promote keeping undersized or over-limit fish.
 And there's no skill-level gatekeeping here — the site should be useful whether it's your first cast or your thousandth.

 And for the full-disclosure folks: Hooked Fisherman is a Connecticode LLC property.
 The site is supported by display ads and affiliate links on some gear reviews.
 No brand or advertiser gets editorial input.
 If a product is bad, we'll say so even if it's on a list we'd technically earn from.